- You do not have any products in your shopping cart yet.

 Such damages do not result from a product defect but from environmental influences that we as manufacturers or dealers cannot control.
 The wood simply reacts naturally to unnatural conditions.

-Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not covered by warranty.
+Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.

-- Maintain humidity in the range of 45–60 %.
+- Maintain humidity levels between 45–60 %.

 - Avoid direct sunlight on the tabletop.